Dreigannadoit/the_fortress_frontend/README.md

 ## 🎮 Gameplay Overview

-- **Genre**: Top-down base defense, zombie survival
+- **Genre**: Top-down base defense, monster survival
 - **Core Mechanics**:
-  - Defend your base from escalating zombie waves
+  - Defend your base from escalating monster waves
   - Upgrade weapons and skills
   - Repair and reinforce your defenses
-  - Face different zombie types (slow, fast, tanky, etc.)
+  - Face different monster types (nomal, fast, tanky, etc.)

----
+    - **Slime** (Normal Type): These monsters exist solely to sacrifice themselves in order to weaken or destroy obstacles in their path.
+The demon army deploys them to corrode and dissolve enemy walls and defenses.

+    - **Lizard Men** (Tracker / Fast Type): Agile and aggressive, Lizard Men excel in high-speed combat, overwhelming enemies with sheer speed and numbers.
+However, their lightweight build makes them fragile and vulnerable to direct attacks.

+    - **Oni** (Heavy / Tank Type): Oni are powerful brutes with devastating attacks and thick, armor-like skin that grants them strong resistance to damage.
+Despite their strength, their large size and slow movement make them easy targets for ranged attacks, allowing defenders a chance to eliminate them before they reach the fortress.

-**Current Passive Skills:**
+## **Current Passive Skills:**

 | Passive Skills | Description                                                                                              |